openregister/specification/content/blob-resource.md

 ***

-## List items
+## List blobs

 ***
 ### Endpoint

 ```
-GET /items
+GET /blobs
 ```
 ***

-Gets the list of items.
+Gets the list of blobs.
 [This resource MAY be paginated](/rest-api#collection-pagination).

 The order SHOULD be by consistent regardless of new elements being added to the dataset.

 ***
-NOTE: The [reference implementation](/introduction#reference-implementation) gives a numeric index to each item when they are inserted to the database so complete pages always return the same set of items and incomplete pages grow in an ordered manner.
+NOTE: The [reference implementation](/introduction#reference-implementation) gives a numeric index to each blob when they are inserted to the database so complete pages always return the same set of blobs and incomplete pages grow in an ordered manner.
 ***